somiandras/udacitiy-intro-to-ml/report/Enron_project.md

 The most important validaton technique is cross-validation, by using only a part of the dataset to train the model (in this case the pipeline) and evaluating its performance on the remaining data.
 This can be enhanced by using folding techniques (especially with smaller samples, like in this case).

-I used K-fold cross-validation with 4 folds, due to the relatively low number of observations (on bigger samples higher number of folds might be useful).
-In this project of course the given tester module is the best option, as it performs an even more sophisticated cross-validation of the classifier.
+I used `StratifiedShuffleSplit`, in order to handle the class imbalance of the data.
+The labels distribution is far from even in the dataset, therefore a simple train-test split or a K-Fold cross-validation could produce misleading results if the share of POIs in train and test sets are substantially different. `StratifiedShuffleSplit` makes sure that the different train-test splits contain about the same percentage of positive labels.

+Instead of the default setting of `StratifiedShuffleSplit` for the train-test split, I raised the `test_size` parameter to 0.2 as the default value would result in test samples of 14 observations, which might be too low.

 ## 6. Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.

-I used four metrics to evaluate the algorithm: average precision, recall and accuracy scores for the K-fold testing sets, and also print out confusion matrix for every fold.
+I used four metrics to evaluate the algorithm: average precision, recall and accuracy scores for the testing sets, and also print out confusion matrix for every fold.

-An example output from my K-fold CV:
+An example output from my cross-validation:

 ```
-RESULTS FOR KFOLD CV:
+RESULTS FOR STRATIFIED SHUFFLE SPLIT CV:
-Average precision: 0.458333333333
+Average precision: 0.5
-Average recall: 0.375
+Average recall: 0.541666666667
-Average accuracy: 0.878151260504
+Average accuracy: 0.919642857143
 ```

-In the example above the scores can be interpreted as follows:
+In this specific example above the scores can be interpreted as follows:

-* __accuracy:__ in 88% of the cases on average the algorithm predicts the right POI label for a person.
+* __accuracy:__ in 92% of the cases on average the algorithm predicts the right POI label for a person.
-* __precision:__ when the algorithm labels a person POI, on average in 46% of the cases it turns out to be true.
+* __precision:__ when the algorithm labels a person POI, on average in 50% of the cases it turns out to be true.
-* __recall:__ when a person is a POI in reality, the algorithm gives the POI label 38% of the cases on average.
+* __recall:__ when a person is a POI in reality, the algorithm gives the POI label 54% of the cases on average.

-In this specific case accuracy might be a bit misleading, as most of the datapoints are labeled ‘not-POI’, and as the algorithm predicts mostly negative results, it naturally ‘hits’ the true negatives in a relatively large number of cases.
+In this specific case accuracy might be a bit misleading, as most of the datapoints are labeled ‘not-POI’ (class imbalance), and as the algorithm predicts mostly negative results, it naturally ‘hits’ the true negatives in a relatively large number of cases.
 In the meantime the number of true positives is relatively low, hence the lower precision and recall values.

 # References